DougBeney/dougie.io/_posts/2019-01-16-emacs-django-shell.md

 ## Commentary

 I was looking for an easy way to access the Django shell in Emacs.
-Previously, I used the
+Previously, I used `ansi-term` and just ran `./manage.py shell` like normal.
+The big problem with this method was that I didn't get all of the awesome code-completion and similar features that I would get from the `run-python` shell.

+This elisp function prompts the user to locate their manage.py file.
+It then temporarily sets the "python shell interpreter" to manage.py and adds "shell" to the argument of manage.py. `run-python` is called.
+It uses `python-shell-calculate-command` that basically pieces together the interpreter and args variable we set earlier.

 **Notes**: